ShaguftaVarsi/ShaguftaVarsi/README.md

 - 👋 Hi, I’m @ShaguftaVarsi
-- 👀 I’m interested in backend and game developing.
+- 👀 I’m interested in frontend and game development.
 - 🌱 I’m currently learning website development.
 - I got into coding two years back in highschool, I learned basics of python programming.
+- Now I have basic knowledge of C programming, HTML/CSS, JavaScript.
 - I look forward to learn more about coding.
 - 📫 Reach me at 707skd@gmail.com